avilapa/blog/content/post/physics.md

 <small><i> Note: this numbers have been tested using command <b>~ t.MaxFPS</b>, so assume that instead of 120 fps, this results are for 119.99 fps, 59.99 fps instead of 60 fps, and so on.</i></small>

 <p align="justify">
-The results of the observation are rather obvious: <b>(1 / max-substep-delta-time) defines the max framerate at which our game should run.</b> Any lower framerates than the desired one will slow down the rendering, but not the physics, while higher framerates than the one defined by max substep delta time will result in an overall speed up to our game.
+The results of the observation show how <b><i>(1 / max-substep-delta-time)</i> defines the max framerate at which our game should run.</b> Any lower framerates than the desired one will slow down the rendering, but not the physics, while higher framerates than the one defined by max substep delta time will result in an overall speed up to our game.
 </p>

 <p align="justify">